 Strawberries in winter, rutabaga in spring — cross-country and global commerce puts a wealth of food at our fingertips no matter the season.
 Great, right?
 Unfortunately, not really.

-Eating food out of season makes little sense economically, environmentally or nutritionally.
+Eating food out of season — such as consuming winter vegetables in the summer — makes little sense economically, environmentally or nutritionally.
 Eating seasonally helps the economy, the environment and your health.

 Have you heard of “food miles”?
 That’s the distance it takes for your food to travel from where it’s grown to a grocery store near you.
 Food miles are also a measure of how much gas, oil and other factors go into transporting food.

 Thirty-seven percent of the energy used in our food system goes toward the production of chemical fertilizers and pesticides.
 The 14 percent of the energy used to transport food from farm to store is equal to two-thirds of the total energy used to produce food.